-Accumulation of contaminants on the stationary phase are a common reason for adverse effects on column performance.
-This usually manifests itself in
+Accumulation of contaminants on the stationary phase is a common reason for adverse effects on column performance.
+This usually manifests itself in:

-- Higher back pressure,
+- Higher back pressure

-- Shift in retention time or
+- Shift in retention time

-- Deformed peaks.
+- Deformed peaks

 To avoid accumulation on the column, the use of pre-columns and appropriate sample preparation such as filtration or extraction is advised.